Australian Aboriginal Shields

 Some of these shields would have been used during a culturally significant occasion such as in corroborees, an Australian Aboriginal dance ceremony which may take the form of a sacred ritual or an informal gathering.
 These shields were often used in dances at ceremonies or traded as valuable cultural objects.

-These shields were viewed as having innate power and a shield that had “won many fights” was prized as an object of trade or honour.
+These shields were viewed as having innate power.
+A shield that had “won many fights” was prized as an object of trade or honor.

 Australian Aboriginal Shields

 - Material: Wood

 - Museum: The Australian Museum

 - Museums in Auckland